Functional Tests

 See the Payload Types documentation for more help on formatting XML as JSON.

-Outbound HTTP requests, such as those executed from a restRequest processor, can be mocked to create a more reliable test.
+For outbound HTTP requests, such as those made by a restRequest processor, you can stub the responses using WireMock.
 The Utilihive SDK uses the WireMock library for this purpose.
 WireMock is already included as a Maven dependency in the example project.

 WireMock is used by calling the SDK’s withWireMock() function in the following manner: